Kim Hyon-hui: Aftermath

 In March 2009, when meeting family members of Yaeko Taguchi, she mentioned that Taguchi may still be alive, and in connection with this she visited Japan in July 2010.
-After the 2011 Tōhoku earthquake and tsunami in Japan, she donated one million yen ($15,600) to the victims, out of gratitude for the preferential treatment she had received in Japan during her previous visit.
+After the 2011 Tōhoku earthquake and tsunami in Japan, she donated to the victims, out of gratitude for the preferential treatment she had received in Japan during her previous visit.
 She was also featured by a Japanese television documentary that dramatised her life and revealed how Taguchi used to sing lullabies to her children, from whom she had been separated after being abducted.

-Kim currently lives in an undisclosed location and remains under constant protection for fear of reprisals from the North Korean government.

 Kim has also offered analysis to news organisations about current affairs in North Korea.
 During the 2013 Korean crisis, Kim suggested on Australian television that North Korean leader Kim Jong Un was too young and inexperienced, was "struggling to gain complete control over the military and to win their loyalty."
 She also commented that he was "using the nuclear programme as a bargaining chip for aid, to keep the public behind him."

 In an interview with Mainichi Shimbun in February 2017, Kim argued that the assassination of Kim Jong-nam was a murder by hiring two Southeast Asian women, not by trained spies, and this was intended to make the victim let down his guard.

 In an interview with BBC, Kim said that North Korea just pretended to be friendly on the issue of the 2018 Winter Olympics, and its priority still is the nuclear programme.

 North Korea denies that Kim was born in the North, and regards her entire biography to be a fabrication of the South.
 Some North Korean-run schools in Japan have falsely claimed that Kim was a South Korean agent.

 Personal life

 Kim married a former South Korean agent handling her case in 1997 and has two children.
-She lives in an undisclosed location in South Korea.

-According to a BBC interview in 2013, her family left behind in North Korea was arrested and sent to a labour camp.
+Kim currently lives in an undisclosed location in South Korea, and remains under constant protection for fear of reprisals from the North Korean government.
+According to a BBC interview in 2013, her family left behind in North Korea were arrested and sent to a labour camp.